CoolProp/CoolProp/Web/coolprop/wrappers/MATLAB/index.rst

     # Build the makefile using CMake with the path hacked to use our swig
     PATH=swig-matlab-bin/bin:%{PATH} cmake .. -DCOOLPROP_MATLAB_MODULE=ON -DSWIG_DIR=swig-matlab-bin/bin
     # Make the MEX files (by default files will be generated in folder install_root/MATLAB relative to CMakeLists.txt file)
-    # Setting the SWIG_LIB explictly is dangerous, but for now it doesn't seem there is a better solution
+    # Setting the SWIG_LIB explicitly is dangerous, but for now it doesn't seem there is a better solution
     SWIG_LIB=swig-matlab-bin/share/swig/3.0.3 make install

 Windows (32-bit and 64-bit)